 6. High Card.

-In a 3 Patti sequence, A-K-Q is the highest and A-2-3 is the second-ranked sequence.
+In a online teen patti sequence, A-K-Q is the highest and A-2-3 is the second-ranked sequence.

 1. Each player contributes to the boot money and receives three cards face-down.

-2. Play in a teen patti game begins with the player next to the dealer and proceeds in a clockwise direction.
+2. Play in a 3 patti online game begins with the player next to the dealer and proceeds in a clockwise direction.

 3. A player has the option to place a wager without seeing the cards (blind) or see the cards.
 Once the player chooses to view his/her cards, they have the option to ‘chaal’ or other action options based on the progress of the game.

-4. In teen Patti, a player who places a blind bet is known as the blind player.
+4. In 3 Patti, a player who places a blind bet is known as the blind player.
 A player who places wager after seeing the cards is referred to as the seen player.

 See Also: How To Play Poker

 Boot - Commonly known as ante, entry fee or the pot.
 This represents an equal amount